jorruior/CIPHER/README.md

 Other parameters:

--p/--pvalue: P-value based on a negative model in random introns.
-0.05 (default and recommended), 0.01, 0.005
+-p/--pvalue: P-value based on a negative model in random introns, predefined thresholds in scores.py.
+0.05 (default and recommended), 0.01, 0.005.

--t/--threshold: Minimum predicted ORF length (amino acids).
+-t/--threshold: Minimum predicted ORF length in amino acids.
 24 (default) or 60.

 -n/--orf_number: Select in 'longest' (default) or 'all' ORFs per transcript are analysed.